 Coin finds in Freiburg's Old Town suggest that coins were already being minted here when the free market town was founded 900 years ago.
 Although various privileges are mentioned among the rights that Duke Konrad of Zähringen granted the City in 1120, the right to mint coins was not one of them.
 The Duke had reserved this right for himself.
 The issue of coins was very profitable, on account of the fact that he had access to silver from mines in the southern Black Forest region and therefore did not have to buy it.

 Since Charlemagne’s monetary reforms, there had only been one type of coin for normal circulation in the Holy Roman Empire, the silver Pfennig or penny.
 Up until the 12th century, many secular and ecclesiastical princes had been granted the right to mint coins by the King.
 The overall currency area was divided into regional coinage circles minting Pfennige of differing weights and design.
-The mint founded by the Zähringer in Freiburg came into being in competition with the old episcopal mints in Basel and Breisach.
+The mint founded by the Zähringer in Freiburg came into being in competition with the old royal or episcopal mints in Basel and Breisach.

 Most of the Pfennige from that period bore no inscription.
 An attribution to a mint owner, a mint or a date can therefore only be deduced from the coin's design or the context of the find.
 The numismatic collection at the Augustinermuseum contains Zähringer coins from the first mintages in the newly founded town.